vopenia-io/meet/README.md

 ## Credits

 We're using the awesome [LiveKit](https://livekit.io/) implementation.
 We're also thankful to the teams behind [Django Rest Framework](https://www.django-rest-framework.org/), [Vite.js](https://vite.dev/), and [React Aria](https://github.com/adobe/react-spectrum) — Thanks for your amazing work!

+## License

+Code in this repository is published under the MIT license by DINUM (Direction interministériel du numérique).
+Documentation (in the docs/) directory is released under the [Etalab-2.0 license](https://spdx.org/licenses/etalab-2.0.html).